szou00/MKS22X-FinalProject/README.md

   To access general information about the celestial bodies, HOVER over the object.
 Information will appear on the left-hand side.
 Keep in mind that information can only be seen when in the bird's-eye view of the solar system.
 Reseting is required each time to view the information of the other objects.

   To reset to the original, unmoving solar system, press 'r'.

+  To access the legend, PAUSE the solar system or RESET.

 ## Development Log
 <table>